jgatka/100-days-of-code/log.md

 * Add Flex Superpowers to the Tweet Embed
 * Use the flex-direction Property to Make a Row

 **Thoughts:** I'm not quite sure I understand how this works, but tonight's challenge were focused around adding the "display: flex;" property to elements.
-Hopefully as I configure more values in the future this will "click" in my head.:wq
+Hopefully as I configure more values in the future this will "click" in my head.

 **Link(s) to Work:**
 * [My profile on freecodecamp.org](https://freecodecamp.org/jgatka)